About Safe Refuge for Children and Families

 - Participation in SRCF is voluntary and is a no-cost service

-- Average length of stay is three weeks, but can range from two days to one year
+- Average length of stay varies from family to family

 - Parent(s) retain full legal custody